FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 * Setup Loki as data source in Grafana
 * Analyze the data that available in the Loki data source

-### Docker-Compose File
+#### Docker-Compose File

 The [docker-compose.yml](loki-promtail-example/docker-compose.yml) file defines the individual services (Loki, Promtail and Grafana).
 This includes, for example, the image to be used, the ports to be exposed, and volumes needed to be mounted.
 The Docker socket, which is needed to witness Docker events, is mounted in the Promtail service under volume.
-Since we have a filter built into the Promtail config (see next section), which is configured to only collect containers with the Docker label "logging=promtail" for logging and send them to Grafana Loki, this label must be defined in the individual services.
+Since we have a filter built into the Promtail config (see next section), which is configured to only collect containers with the Docker label `logging=promtail` for logging and send them to Grafana Loki, this label must be defined in the individual services.
 The label "job" can later be used to distinguish between "management" and "app" applications.